-Made out of high-quality clay and silk net this filter effectively stops tea leaves and even smallest particles and helps to get a cup of clear, bright and tasty tea.
+Made of high-quality clay and metal net, this filter effectively stops tea leaves and even the smallest particles and helps to get a cup of clear, bright, and tasty tea.

 Cha Hai serves to control the strength of the brew.
 Using Cha Hai ensures that the tea leaves do not continue to steep as they are sitting in a teapot.
 It is also called a ‘bowl of impartiality’, for it lets each participant enjoy the same brew.